cloudfoundry/docs-bosh/content/director-users-uaa-perms.md

 All UAA users can log into all Directors which can verify the access token.
 However, user actions will be limited based on the presence of the following scopes in their UAA token:

+!!! warning
-<p class="note">Warning: If you use the same private key to sign keys on different UAAs, users might obtain a token from one UAA and use it on the Director configured with a different UAA.
-It is therefore highly recommended to lock down scopes to individual Directors and not re-use your private key used for signing on the UAA.</p>
+    If you use the same private key to sign keys on different UAAs, users might obtain a token from one UAA and use it on the Director configured with a different UAA.
+It is therefore highly recommended to lock down scopes to individual Directors and not re-use your private key used for signing on the UAA.

 ## Anonymous {: #anon }